4,8 / 5

 Winning the rake-race

 Now I thought that winning the rake-race would be a walk in the park.
 I thought that no one would be capable of pushing similar volume to maximize their partypoker rakeback.
 Especially for a period of one week.
 For seven days I can do 12 hours a day and not go totally crazy because of it.

 I was wrong.
 At session number four or five came one with a horrible run.
 I think I lost 20 buy ins in an hour.
 This is actually quite common as these fast games often run deep, and with deep stacks and couple of coolers or huge flips you can end up dumping 20 buy ins in no time.
 With this run however, came the realization that I was greatly underprepared for these games.
 My bankroll dropped under 4k at some point and as the 1k pool was running I was forced to drop down to three tables.

 Being forced to play only three tables I lost my chance to win the race.
 It did make me realize though that 4 tables might be too much for me at the moment and is costing me way more in win-rate than I would be able to make in rakeback or even at the rake-race.
-Sure, getting 7k a week rakeback is nice but given that I just had 15k swing in a single session I ended up with a conclusion it’s not worth it.
-Playing more focused and evaluating your options increase your win-rate, and the bigger the win-rate, the lower the variance.
+Sure, getting 7k a week from partypoker rakeback is nice but given that I just had 15k swing in a single session I ended up with a conclusion it’s not worth it.
+Playing more focused and evaluating your options increase your win-rate.
+And the bigger the win-rate, the lower the variance.